 Hayes Valley is geographically small, but three distinct pockets price on different fundamentals.
 Here's what's pulling premiums in each one.

-The blocks immediately around Patricia's Green, along Octavia Boulevard and through to Linden Alley, are where most of the post-freeway new construction landed.
+The blocks immediately around Patricia's Green, along Octavia Boulevard and through to Linden Alley, are where most of the new construction landed after the Central Freeway came down.
 Mid-rise condo buildings, live-work lofts, and a handful of architecturally striking infill projects dominate the inventory.
 Patricia's Green-facing units and units with private outdoor space pull the segment premium.
 Buyers in this sub-area are choosing newer construction, lower-maintenance ownership, and the shortest walk to coffee, dinner, and the rotating public art at Patricia's Green.
 Pricing tracks building, floor, exposure, and parking more than block-by-block address.

 North of Hayes, the streets between Fell and Oak, including Hickory, Linden, and Ivy, carry the deepest concentration of pre-1906 Victorian houses in the neighborhood.
 These are the largest properties Hayes Valley produces.
 A handful, like 436 Oak, are full street-to-street Victorians spanning two parallel streets with multi-unit configurations and rear access.
-The premium end of Hayes Valley by absolute price, and the most configuration-sensitive sub-area: a street-to-street Victorian with three units and a garage prices on a different curve than a single-family Victorian on the same block.
-Streets to know: Oak, Fell, Hickory, Linden, Ivy, plus the Painted Ladies-adjacent blocks toward Alamo Square.
+This is the top of Hayes Valley by absolute price, and the most configuration-sensitive sub-area: a street-to-street Victorian with three units and a garage prices on a different curve than a single-family Victorian on the same block.
+Streets to know: Oak, Fell, Hickory, Linden, Ivy, plus the blocks toward Alamo Square and its Painted Ladies.

 Three categories that consistently produce above-baseline sale outcomes, two that tend to need sharper pricing or prep.